 9. Develop a sampling program to simulate the in-store grocery shopping experience

-You could invite customers to select the samples they wish to try out or randomly hand them out depending upon the basket size.
-Either way, you are sure to boost engagement with buyers who still prefer the in-store experiences.
+You could invite customers to select the samples they wish to try out or randomly hand them out depending on the basket size.
+Either way, you are sure to boost engagement with buyers who still prefer the in-store experience.

 10. Build a digital loyalty program or subscription-based offer